c---/ArduinoUSBLinker/README.md

  * This sketch can be integrated with MultiWii.
 Copy the "ArduinoUSBLinker.ino" file in to the MultiWii sketch folder and rename it as "ArduinoUSBLinker.h".
-   Apply the supplied patch "Serial.patch" to the "Serial.ino" file.
+   Apply the supplied patch "Serial.patch" to the MultiWii "Serial.ino" file.

    The ArduinoUSBLinker code adds about 3K to the firmware size and depending on which MultiWii options are configured there may not be enough room for everything.
+Efforts will be made in the future to reduce the size but it is unknown how much can be done.

    To enter the ArduinoUSBLinker mode a MultiWii command 211 must be sent using the MultiWii serial protocol.
 This is a binary string of the following